 1. Academic Record

-The academic record will be judged primarily by grades (GPA), difficulty of the courses, and the ‘strength’ of the schedule.
-The GPA will be assessed in2 basic ways: 1) the Overall GPA (grade average for all undergraduate coursework) and 2) the Science GPA ( includes all biology, chemistry, physics, and math grades).
+The academic record will be judged primarily by grades (GPA), although difficulty of the courses and the "strength" of the schedule may also be considered in some cases.
+The GPA will be assessed in two basic ways: 1) the Overall GPA (grade average for all undergraduate coursework) and 2) the Science GPA ( includes all biology, chemistry, physics, and math grades).
 The science GPA is one of the most significant factors for admission to dental school; it is seen as a predictor of aptitude and success in dental school coursework.

 2. Admissions Test (DAT)